egedursun/bimod-lab/README.md

 *Important:*
 1. [ ] Split the dev and prod server as different processes and workflows.
-2. [ ] Add the thumbnail and site sharing info (meta) to the website.
-(Vuexy is a modern...)
-3. [ ] Develop more serious illustrations for the application.
+2. [ ] Develop more serious illustrations for the application.
-4. [ ] Implement [PAYMENT GATEWAY] for the application.
+3. [ ] Implement [SMTP] configuration.
-5. [ ] Migrate to [MEDIA STORAGE] for the media files, update all the required places in the code.
+4. [ ] Migrate to [MEDIA STORAGE] for the media files, update all the required places in the code.
-6. [ ] Develop [INTEGRATION TESTS] for all the functionalities of all applications.
+5. [ ] Develop [INTEGRATION TESTS] for all the functionalities of all applications.
-7. [ ] Implement [SMTP] configuration.
+6. [ ] Implement [PAYMENT GATEWAY] for the application.
-8. [ ] Implement the [ORCHESTRATION] manager.
+7. [ ] Implement the [ORCHESTRATION] manager.

 *Deploy:*
 1. [ ] Protect the [MAIN BRANCH] for direct merges.